Huang Zu: Downfall

 In the spring of 208, Gan Ning suggested to Sun Quan to prepare for a full assault on Jiangxia Commandery and he pointed out that Huang Zu was old and feeble and had not replenished his arsenal in a while.
 Sun Quan heeded Gan Ning's advice and ordered Ling Cao's son Ling Tong to lead the vanguard and Lü Meng to be the naval commandant.
 In response to Sun Quan's invasion, Huang Zu assigned Zhang Shuo (張碩) to lead the vanguard and Chen Jiu (陳就) to command the navy.
 Unlike the previous battle, Huang Zu did not put himself at the frontline and instead remained behind the walls of Jiangxia Commandery while his subordinates led his troops into battle.

 Before the battle started, Zhang Shuo led his men out on a large vessel to scout the riverbank.
 He encountered Ling Tong, who was also checking out the area with only tens of soldiers on a light vessel.
 They engaged in combat and Ling Tong slew Zhang Shuo and captured the rest of his men.

 Upon learning of Zhang Shuo's death, Huang Zu immediately ordered Chen Jiu to block the entrance of the Mian River by scuttling two of his largest mengchongs at the chokepoint.
 In addition, Huang Zu deployed archers on top of the cliff overlooking the Mian River and ordered them to throw boulders and fire arrows at approaching enemy vessels.
 Sun Quan sent his largest vessels to destroy the mengchongs but to no avail.
 After some lengthy fighting, Sun Quan realised that Huang Zu's arsenal was not as rusty as he thought, and saw that he had already suffered heavy losses on his side.

 Sun Quan then ordered Ling Tong and Dong Xi, along with 100 "commandos", to wear two layers of armour each and charge towards the enemy in the face of boulders and arrows raining down on them.
 After a tough fight, Ling Tong and Dong Xi managed to break the thick rope connecting the mengchongs and allow Sun Quan's navy to pass through.
 Lü Meng killed Chen Jiu on board his warship while Ling Tong breached the walls of Jiangxia Commandery.
-Huang Zu attempted to flee after his defeat but met his ends at the hands of Feng Ze (馮則), a soldier in Sun Quan's army.
+Huang Zu attempted to flee after his defeat but was killed by Feng Ze (馮則), a soldier in Sun Quan's army.